endangereddataweek/endangereddataweek.org/_events/2017-04-19-overview-of-high-performance-computing-for-data-analysis.md

 layout: post
 date: "2017-04-19"
 time: "12:00:00 PM"
+excerpt: >
-excerpt: "HPC offers unique facilities for large (or small) data transimssion, storage, and analysis, and MSU HPC is available to all researchers and ..."
+  HPC offers unique facilities for large (or small) data transimssion, storage, and analysis, and MSU HPC is available to all researchers and ...
 location_city: "Michigan State University"
 location_physical: "REAL Classroom, MSU Library, 3W"
 title: "Overview of High Performance Computing for Data Analysis"